NSAPH/USA-COVID-state-level-air-pollution-SARIMA-analysis/README.md

 4. *df_regions.csv*  contains the region designations for each state.

 5. *pop_density_census2010.csv* contains the population density (per square mile) of each state based on the 2010 census.
+Sourced from: https://web.archive.org/web/20111028061117/http://2010.census.gov/2010census/data/apportionment-dens-text.php

 6. *state_policy_changes_1.csv* contains the dates of different covid-related interventions for each state.